Significant tree permit

 A Significant Tree means a tree or palm on private land:

-• With a trunk circumference of 150 centimetres or greater measured 1 metre from the base;
+• with a trunk circumference of 150 centimeters or greater measured 1 metre from its base

-• A multi-stemmed tree where the circumference of its exterior stems equals or is greater than 1.5 metres when measured 1 metre from its base; or
+• a multi-stemmed tree where the circumference of its exterior stems equals or is greater than 150 centimetres when measured 1 metre from its base or

 Application requirements